Some links in this post may be affiliate links

 The lip is more or less egg-shaped and there is often a callus constising of narrow parallel ridges in the center of the lip.
 Many hybrids and cultivars have been developed which have greatly extended the range of colors.

 The flowers range in color from white, green, yellow, pink, purple and often contrasting colors in the lip (lowermost flower petal).
-With good care Dendrobium Phalaenopsis orchid will bloom year after year.
-It is considered one of the best flowering plants for any suitable space.
+With good care Dendrobium Phalaenopsis orchid will bloom year after year and is considered one of the best flowering plants for any suitable space.

-Hard Cane Dendrobium Orchids (Dendrobium Phalaenopsis) are non-toxic to both humans and pets.
-They are safe to grow indoors.
+No. Dendrobium Phalaenopsis are non-toxic to both humans and pets.
+These orchids are safe for kids, cats, dogs and other pets.
+They are safe to grow in the home.

-Dendrobium Phalaenopsis Orchids flourish in bright indirect light of about 10 hours per day, average warmth of 16-300C, humidity of 60-70% and moderately moist, fertile, orchids potting soil coupled with monthly feeding during the growing season.
+To care for Dendrobium Phalaenopsis Orchids indoors, provide bright indirect light of about 10 hours per day, warmth of 16-300C, humidity of 60-70% and moderately moist, fertile, orchids potting soil coupled with monthly feeding in spring and summer.

-Dendrobium Phalaenopsis Orchid needs regular pruning to keep them neat and encourage flowering.
-Repotting is only required when the it becomes extremely pot-bound as they bloom best when root-bound.
+Dendrobium Phalaenopsis Orchids need regular pruning to keep them neat and encourage flowering.
+Repotting is only required when they become extremely pot-bound as they bloom best when root-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 A Hard Caned Dendrobium Orchid that is receiving the right amount of light has light-green upright leaves.
 Dark green leaves indicate that the orchid needs more light.
 Yellow leaves means that the orchid is receiving too much light.